sabbiryan/entity-auditor/README.md

 ##### Limitations
 As I have used code first approach there are some limitations which I should notice.
 1. For new tables is database, need to create new models and add the models reference on AuditorDbContext and also need to create a new migration using Add-Migration command
-2. For working with any database(database first approved or sql query version) just changing the connection string, the existing application needs some breaking changes.
-I will update it in later versions.
+2. For working with any database just changing the connection string, the existing application needs some breaking changes.
+Hopefully I will have time to update it in a later version.
+(Maybe I can achieve this with a dynamic context creator or changing to database first approach or in a raw sql query version).
+Any other good advice is appriciateable
-3. To test the existing database, they need to use entity framework core command Scaffold-DbContext for DataSource project and replace the AuditorDbContext with the Scaffold generated DbContext.
-In my next release I will have the context configured at first.
+3. To test the existing database, there needs to use entity framework core command Scaffold-DbContext for DataSource project and replace the AuditorDbContext references with the Scaffold generated DbContext.
+In my next release I will make the changes to configured the context in a single place at the starting point of the application

 ##### Sample